rkett/rkett.github.io/CIS3250/CIS3250_Lab_3/markdown.md

 # Remotes

-Github allows you to create and access a **remote** git branch.
+Github allows you to create and access a **remote** git.
 Cloning the repo. as we did earlier, created a git index which includes the *automatic* assignment of your **remotes**.

 Visually,